execution-flows/fy/documentation_site/docs/flow_reference.md

 ## Hello World Example

-The `Execution Flow (fy)` tool enables developers to achieve a high level of code reusability by generating object-oriented Python code using a unique syntax that simplifies the construction of Python code.
+The `Execution Flow (fy)` tool enables developers to achieve a high level of code reusability by generating object-oriented Python code using a unique syntax that simplifies its construction.
 Below is a step-by-step guide to creating a simple "Hello World" Python program using the `Fy` declarative language syntax.

 ```fy linenums="1"